DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Green-Dream-Giant/README.md

     - 2. Recursive Step: Give a rule for finding its value at an integer from its original statement
     - **Examples**

-AND THATS IT!
-IT'S THE END OF QUIZ ONE TOPICS.
-Recursion/Induction in now the next topic for Quiz two and I need to review ALL of this before **FEB 13, 2016**.

 ##WEEK 5:

 We continued discussing Recursions, or at least Recursive Definition, and gave us a lot of example as the funtion reffered to its original statement in order to find the value that was looking for.
 In this week, we were tackling now about algorithms (w/ a little programming), from Recursion Algorithm to Partial Correctness (Feb 9).